Skip to main content

 This suppression of SHBG by insulin has significant consequences.
 With lower SHBG, there is a higher proportion of free hormones.
 While this might sound beneficial initially, especially for someone with low testosterone symptoms, it can disrupt the delicate hormonal equilibrium.

-Lower SHBG is a hallmark of and is strongly associated with metabolic syndrome and an increased risk for type 2 diabetes.
+Lower SHBG is a hallmark of insulin resistance and is strongly associated with metabolic syndrome and an increased risk for type 2 diabetes.
 Therefore, managing insulin levels is a primary strategy for optimizing SHBG.
 This involves a dietary approach that minimizes sharp spikes in blood glucose and insulin.
 A focus on whole, unprocessed foods, with an appropriate balance of protein, healthy fats, and complex carbohydrates from vegetables and legumes, provides a steady stream of nutrients without overwhelming the insulin signaling system.

 Dietary Components and Their Specific Impact